 College came along and much of my astronomy interests were put on hold.
 Not completely, however.
 Attending Northern Arizona University my freshman year I was able to attend observing sessions at Lowell Observatory and even convince the staff to stay a little longer and let me use the 24″.
 The most memorable object was M 57.
 You could see a green cheerio shaped ring with a little violet star in the middle.
 Amazing sight!
 I also got to use a 10″ Newtonian for my beginning astronomy class.
 After the lab chores were done and my lab partners were off getting drunk at the local bar I would stay on the roof of the science building using one of several 10″ reflectors to look at a variety of objects.
 We also had occasion to look through the 24″ reflector at the NAU observatory for our class.

 Marriage and kids followed to the detriment of the pursuit of my astronomy passion.
-After working 50-60 hours a week, changing diapers and trying to stay sane, astronomy was only to be found in an occasional book checked out of the library.
+After working 50-60 hours a week, changing diapers and trying to stay sane in a stressful service job, astronomy was only to be done by an occasional book checked out of the library.
 Each year I would say, “This is the year that I will buy a “big” telescope.”
-But that after a year of medical bills, moving expenses and buying kid’s clothes the year would pass, then another without the big scope.
+But after a year of medical bills, moving expenses and buying kid’s clothes the time would pass, then another, without the big scope.

 Finally, we had to move in with my parents for a while between positions.
 I got out my old 60 mm refractor and began to clean it.
 A small scope can still see thousands of interesting objects and is better than no scope.
 After carefully taking out the lens elements and cleaning each one with distilled water and a drop of dish soap I turned around to set a part on another counter and I heard one of my kids say, “Daddy, what’s this?” then I heard the sound of breaking glass!
 So much for the 60 mm!
 It was not premeditated or malicious, just curiosity and butter fingers!
 Still, now I had no telescope at all!